 From what I can tell most – if not all – of the pilot house is original.
 It still has the old equipment, steering wheel and radio system in place.

 It by far provides the most stunning view from inside the ship.

 Heading Down a Level:

 As we head back down to the next level exiting from the steep stairs (which appears to be a secret closet) we find ourselves inside the study.
 On this floor are 3 of the bedrooms and 2 bathrooms – one of which I slept in.

 This was the room I slept in – small but cozy.
-The best part was being able to keep the heavy ship door open at night and listen to the waves crash off of Lake Eerie!
+The best part was being able to keep the heavy ship door open at night and listen to the waves crash off of Lake Erie!
 Most of the smaller bedrooms were similar in size and design.

 What I love is that the ship house, although a private residence, has kept much of the design and decor original.
 Sometimes I felt more like I was walking through a museum!

 Here’s a glimpse into one of the larger bedrooms as we travel down another floor.

 And although we spent most of our time in the spacious family room where a nice kitchenette and bar have been added I couldn’t help but peek in every nook and cranny of the ship!

 Remember that this stunning piece of history is a private residence so if you’re hoping to catch a glimpse of it head out in your kayak or peer off to the right of the Miller Ferry as you head onto the island.
 I’m so thankful to those who have a passion to live in such a unique location and keep an important part of history alive.